-- 3.11.2.2 Each type of generator shall have information about the distance (along the aerosol jet) from its exit out of the generator to the end of the thermal zone with the temperature 75 $^{\circ}$ C and 200 $^{\circ}$ C. - 3.11.2.3 The number of fire extinguishing aerosol generators shall be calculated for each protected space separately.
+- 3.11.2.1 Fire extinguishing aerosol generator consists of a casing, which contains an aerosol generating agent, ignitor, electrical connection, devices for mounting to the ship structures.
+Casing of the generator shall be fitted with the arrangement (nozzle) for the release of an aerosol. - 3.11.2.2 Each type of generator shall have information about the distance (along the aerosol jet) from its exit out of the generator to the end of the thermal zone with the temperature 75 °C and 200 °C. - 3.11.2.3 The number of fire extinguishing aerosol generators shall be calculated for each protected space separately.